laravel-notification-channels/gammu/README.md

 ### Setting Up Gammu Service

-There are two ways to send SMS using Gammu.
-First is using native Gammu SMSD method, by inserting data directly to Gammu SMSD database and the second one is using [Gammu Api](https://github.com/kristiandrucker/gammuApi).
+There are two methods to send SMS using Gammu.
+First method is using native Gammu SMSD method, by inserting data directly to Gammu SMSD database.
+The second method is using Gammu Api.

 #### Using Native Gammu SMSD Method

-Make sure your Gammu SMSD has properly configured and able to send SMS by inserting data to `outbox` table.
-The Gammu SMSD database can be installed in the same machine or in different machine.
+Make sure your Gammu SMSD or Gammu Api has properly configured and able to send SMS.
+The Gammu SMSD and  database can be installed in the same machine or in different machine.

 Add this settings in `config/services.php` to send SMS using native Gammu method.